janberner/AuditingTutorial/README.md

 ```
 cleos wallet import
 ```
 enter private Key.
+Now that your wallet holds the private key you can use the public key to e.g. create accounts.
 You will need this private key later in the tutorial.
-The public key is later used to e.g. create accounts.
-In the next step we import the eosio development key, note this key shouldn´t be used for production since it is publicly known.
+In the next step we import the EOSIO development key, note this key shouldn´t be used for production since it is publicly known.
-Type
+Type again
 ```
 cleos wallet import
 ```